Provider of Internet service required to keep certain information concerning subscribers confidential; notice required to be provided to subscribers

 SCHEDULE A CONSULTATION NOW!

 As of 2019, both Nevada and Minnesota require ISPs to keep certain information private from their subscribers, unless the subscriber provides permission to give out that information.
-Both states do not allow disclosure of any personal identifying information.
-However, Minnesota does mandate that ISPs to obtain permission from customers before giving information about customers’ online Web surfing habits and the websites they visit.
+Neither state allows disclosure of any personal identifying information.
+However, Minnesota does mandate that ISPs obtain permission from customers before giving information about customers’ online Web surfing habits and the websites they visit.

 Take Action – Contact LV Criminal Defense Today

 If you or your organization has been accused of making public confidential subscriber information, you will need a skilled and aggressive defense attorney in your corner.
-There are many prosecuting attorneys out there that take very seriously the new laws in privacy of customer information by Internet service providers.
+There are many prosecuting attorneys out there who take the new laws on the privacy of customer information by Internet service providers.
 If a company is fined up to $500 per case of releasing private information of a customer, it could cause a serious financial hardship.
 Please contact our Las Vegas criminal defense attorneys today for a free, confidential case review.